There are few things more challenging than angry meltdowns or tantrums. I used to get really freaked out by them.

 In fact, it’s our true nature.

-We get so caught up in our stressful thoughts that we lose touch with Presence and we forget that its there.
-Finding a way to shift attention away from our stressful thoughts is essential.
+We get so caught up in our stressful thoughts and emotions that we lose touch with Presence and we forget that it’s there.
+Finding a way to shift attention away from our stressful thoughts and emotional reactions is essential if we want to be in Presence.

-I discovered the most effective way for me to still my thinking is to focus attention on the energy inside my body.
+I discovered the most effective way for me to still my thinking and find Presence is to focus attention on the energy inside my body.
+I call this focusing on my inner energy field.
+I learned this practice from Eckhart Tolle in his book “A New Earth”.

 Can you find it now?

-Shift your focus and feel the vibrant, calm energy within your body.
+Shift your focus and feel the vibrant, calm, alive energy within your body.

 When my focus shifts to listening in Presence I don’t need to say much at all.
 I treat the angry meltdown like a thunderstorm.
-I listen with empathy for my child’s distress, but I don’t take what they say personally.
+I listen with empathy to my child’s distress, but I don’t take what they say personally.
 I take shelter from the hitting and yelling if necessary, and I wait for my child’s anger to pass.
+Like a thunderstorm, I know that it will pass eventually.